troykirin/monarchmoney-python-sdk/README.md

 ## Via `pip`

 `pip install monarchmoney`

+## Examples

+See the `examples/` directory for complete working examples:
+- `examples/main.py` - Basic usage with interactive login
+- `examples/get_accounts_with_token.py` - Token-based authentication

 # Instantiate & Login

 There are two ways to use this library: interactive and non-interactive.